 The use of a “mortgage calculator” can be very helpful when trying to figure out monthly housing payments, how much one can afford, and how one should structure a mortgage.
-You really should use these tools before you consider buying a piece of property.
+You really should use these one (or two or three) before you consider buying real estate.

 There are a number of different mortgage calculators available that serve all types of different purposes.
 Some are very simple, while others are very involved, including things like property taxes, homeowners insurance, HOA dues, and so forth.